HitKeep vs Rybbit: Analytics Without ClickHouse

 - user journey visualization matters

-- you are comfortable managing a Docker Compose + ClickHouse stack
+- you are comfortable managing a Docker Compose stack with ClickHouse, PostgreSQL, and Redis

-- AGPL licensing is acceptable for your organization
+- the AGPL licensing model fits your organization

 Migration Notes